ZeroBitzz/Cookulator-9000/README.md

 2. make your .env file `cp .env.defaults .env` and set api key `SERP_API_KEY=`
 3. start server `node app`

+## API
+to get the api key, go to serpapi.com, scroll down to easy integration, and in the uri grab the api key portion

 `ctrl + c` to stop server

 ## development